 Court Records are public records.
 These records include a court case file containing a court docket and all documents filed in the court case.
 You are able to access the court records via the internet, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Every state maintains records of people’s criminal background.
 These state databases are connected so you are able to track criminal convictions from another state.
 You can go to county courthouse and inquire, or check online.
-You must know which county the crime occured in, and if it was in a completely different state, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and if it was in a completely different state, you might have to pay for a more comprehensive search.

 When you look up someone’s criminal record you can find out if someone has been arrested, charged, or convicted for any of the following crimes: